I founded WW2History.com because I wanted to provide an accessible and authoritative multimedia history of World War Two

 I hope you find it is of use.

-In 2006 he won the British Book Award for history book of the year for 'Auschwitz: the Nazis and the 'Final Solution''.
+In 2006 he won the British Book Award for history book of the year for 'Auschwitz: the Nazis and the 'Final Solution'' - a work that is also the world's bestselling history of the camp.
 His many television awards include a BAFTA, a Grierson Award, a Broadcasting Press Guild Award, a BANFF festival award, a Broadcast Award, a George Foster Peabody Award, two International Documentary Awards and two Emmys.
 In New York in 2009 he received the 'Lifetime Achievement Award' from 'History Makers', the worldwide congress of Historical and Current Affairs programme makers.

 Some of the awards won by Laurence Rees